cs4560-utah-sp24/test/tests/chapter2-exercise-emoji-tests.md

 Tests for WBE Chapter 2 Exercise `Emoji`
 ========================================

-Emoji: Add support for emoji to your browser.
+Add support for emoji to your browser.
 Emoji are characters, and you can call `create_text` to draw them, but the results aren’t very good.
-Instead, head to the OpenMoji project, download the emoji for “grinning face” as a PNG file, convert to GIF, resize it to 16x16 pixels, and save it to the same folder as the browser.
-Use Tk’s `PhotoImage` class to load the image and then the create_image method to draw it to the canvas.
-In fact, download the whole OpenMoji library (look for the “Get OpenMojis” button at the top right)--then your browser can look up whatever emoji is used in the page.
+Instead, head to the OpenMoji project, download the emoji for “grinning face” as a PNG file, resize it to 16x16 pixels, and save it to the same folder as the browser.
+Use Tk’s `PhotoImage` class to load the image and then the `create_image` method to draw it to the canvas.
+~~In fact, download the whole OpenMoji library (look for the “Get OpenMojis” button at the top right)--then your browser can look up whatever emoji is used in the page.~~

-You'll want to test your browser by running it on some example pages before you run these tests.
-The smiley face emoji is a single character that you can refer to with `\N{GRINNING FACE}` in Python.
+You only need to handle the grinning face emoji.
+It is a single character that you can refer to as `\N{GRINNING FACE}` in Python.
+It's best to test the browser directly before running the tests.

 This exercise has a few difficult pieces: